HelpViewer/HelpViewer/FuturePlans.md

 - Support old help CHM file format with defined conversion steps.
 - Prepare description help ZIP file for the solution.
 - Left panel with multi pages:
-  - Search (fulltext search in ZIP file - investigation if possible),
   - User notes list and links to headings inside documents
 - Possibility to add custom user note to anchor (heading) + data management in separated ZIP
 - Splash screen for helpfile